rotosports/incubus-network-nemo/x/evmutil/spec/03_messages.md

 // MsgConvertCosmosCoinToERC20 defines a conversion from cosmos sdk.Coin to ERC20.
 message MsgConvertCosmosCoinToERC20 {
-  // Nemo bech32 address initiating the conversion. string initiator = 1;
+  // Fury bech32 address initiating the conversion. string initiator = 1;
   // EVM hex address that will receive the ERC20 tokens. string receiver = 2;